 My top pick from Martha Hall Kelly: Lilac Girls

-Martha Hall Kelly writes really engrossing historical fiction novels about really harrowing circumstances.
+Martha Hall Kelly writes really engrossing historical fiction novels about women in really harrowing circumstances.
 Her writing is extremely engrossing, compelling, and downright beautiful.

 You may also like these books by Martha Hall Kelly:

-- Lost Roses: Another harrowing tale that takes places in 1914, as Russia’s imperial dynasty begins to crumble and three women, in different places, attempt to escape and/or help others escape.
-I thought it made for a great prequel to Lilac Girls, while also being a stand alone story.
+- Lost Roses: Another harrowing tale that takes place in 1914, as Russia’s imperial dynasty begins to crumble and three women, in different places, attempt to escape and/or help others escape.
+I thought it made for a great prequel to Lilac Girls, while also being a stand-alone story.

 - Sunflower Sisters: A New York Times bestseller in which a Union nurse during the American Civil War crosses paths with a young enslaved girl, and a Southern plantation mistress whose husband enlists.